-• Provide an outline of any ethical or conduct issues that arose in the case and how they were dealt with
+Provide an outline of any ethical or conduct issues that arose in the case and how they were dealt with

 You should provide an outline of any relevant ethical or conduct issues that arose in the matter that you are using to illustrate the learning outcomes from the knowledge and understanding section of the competence framework.
-It is important that you are aware of your obligations to your client andact with honesty and integrity.
-For example, where you needed to seek advice on an area of law where you were unfamiliar with the requirements so as to not act beyond your competence in a matter or the actions you took where a client wanted to include a bequest to you.
+It is important that you are aware of your obligations to your client and act with honesty and integrity.
+For example, where you needed to seek advice on an area of law where you were unfamiliar with the requirements so as to not act beyond your competence in a matter.